iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Build and run, click the "Play" button, you will see a black world on the screen.
 We will add something in following chapter.

 ## Chapter 6: Running This Way
 In this chapter we will add a sprite to the PlayLayer and make it running.
-We called this sprite  the runner.
+We call this sprite  the runner.

 To make it running, we need an animated sprite.
 The animation is all thanks to the sprite sheet that was part of the Resource folder.

 The sprite sheet consists of parkour.plist and parkour.png.
-These files were generated using **TexturePacker**, a sprite sheet creation tool.
+These files were generated by using **TexturePacker**, a sprite sheet creation tool.

->Note: Sprite sheet help reduce memory consumption, speed up the drawing process and keep the frame rate high.
+>Note: Sprite sheet helps reduce memory consumption, speed up the drawing process and keep the frame rate high.

 The animation composed of a series of images.